Jake-Jasper/AI-Capstone-Project/README.md

-### Repository for storing example scripts fro AI capstone project
+### Repository for storing example scripts for AI capstone project